Kidney Stones: Symptoms, Causes, Diagnosis, Treatment, and More

 Surgical treatment of kidney stones

 If a kidney stone does not pass out of the body with fluids and pain medications, it may have become lodged in the ureter.
-A variety of procedures may be considered to remove the stone.
+In these cases, a variety of procedures may be considered to remove the stone.
 These include:

-Cystoscopy, in which specialized instruments are passed into the ureter through the bladder to withdraw a kidney stone that has become lodged in the lower third of the ureter.
-A similar procedure may be used to remove or crush the kidney stone using a laser or ultrasonic probe.
+- Ureteroscopy: A surgeon will pass specialized instruments into the ureter through the bladder to withdraw a kidney stone that has become lodged in the lower third of the ureter.
+A similar procedure can remove or break apart the kidney stone using a laser or an ultrasonic probe.

-Extracorporeal shock wave lithotripsy, a procedure that is performed for a kidney stone located in the upper ureter or in the kidney.
-In this procedure, the kidney stone is crushed by a machine using high-energy sound waves (also known as shock waves).
+- Extracorporeal shock wave lithotripsy: This procedure is for kidney stones located in the upper ureter or the kidney.
+A machine pulverizes the kidney stone using painless high energy sound waves.

-In rare cases in which kidney damage has occurred, it may be necessary to remove the affected kidney.
-This is called a nephrectomy.
+When kidney damage has occurred, which is rare, it may be necessary to remove the affected kidney.
+This surgery is known as nephrectomy.

-What are the possible complications of kidney stones?
+What are the warning signs of kidney stones?